 Limpkins (Aramus guarauna) are related to cranes and rails although their appearance is more like herons and egrets.
 They are found in southeastern North America in freshwater habitats that can support apple snails, the main diet of Limpkins.
 Their range is being reduced by development and water level manipulation which directly impacts apple snails and by introduced species.
 Recent attempts at wetlands restoration in the Everglades and the Upper St Johns River Marsh may offer hope for this curious chocolate colored bird with long legs and a curved bill.

-They often hide in amongst the vegetation of marshes and wooded swamps but can also be found in freshwater canals and ditches.
+They often hide in among the vegetation of marshes and wooded swamps but can also be found in freshwater canals and ditches.
 Quite often I would know that Limpkins were present even before I saw them because of their distinctive calls, it is a sound you do not forget once you have heard the eerie quality of their call.
 There is a sound clip here.

 The photo above shows a Limpkin I saw and photographed as it caught and ate this huge apple snail.
 This bird took the snail to the shoreline and used its curved bill to remove the snail from its shell.
 Limpkins also feed on mussels, insects, spiders and other snail species besides the apple snails.